 To communicate via the written word, it is essential to use the right words and phrasing.
 This ensures everything you write is fully understood by those you aim to reach.

 Sentences written to impress rarely achieve their goal.
 They confuse rather than clarify.

 Bad punctuation, incorrect grammar, wrong spelling and misused words are major barriers to being understood.
 So, too, are convoluted and overlong sentences that say nothing or obscure the intended meaning.

-Technical language needs simplifying.
-Jargon has to be eliminated.
+Simplify technical language.
+Eliminate jargon.
 Don’t use two words when one will suffice.
 Avoid close repetition of words and phrases.
 Transform long and cumbersome sentences into shorter, snappier ones.

 Finding the right words and gathering them into a readable order can be a daunting task.
-Too much information can be as much a fault as too little.
+Too much information can be as much a fault as providing too little.

 For firm but careful nurturing of your creation, entrust your words to those who love them and who have years of experience in tailoring your writing to the needs of the market.